 Rule 16 allows for additional restrictions and penalties for vessels with consistently higher Chinook salmon bycatch than other vessels when the Mothership Sector exceeds its seasonal threshold for bycatch.
-This threshold was not reached, so no additional restrictions or penalties were applied.
+This threshold was reached in the 2020 "B" season and we found one vessel in this season that the rule identifies as an outlier.
+However, this vessel was not an outlier in the previous "A" season so no additional penalties apply because they were not a consistent outlier for three consecutive seasons.